 - Click “People” on the left navigation bar

-- Hover over the user to whom you would like to add the Role and click to the right.
+- Hover over the user to whom you would like to add the Role and click the pencil icon.

-- Click in the top right corner of the “Roles” section.
+- Click the plus icon in the top right corner of the “Roles” section.
 Select your API Role in the resulting drop-down menu.

-NOTE: Any user granted this Role will have the ability to generate API keys with any permissions.
+NOTE: Any user granted this Role will have the ability to generate API keys containing any permissions.

 If you give a user a new Role such as the API Role, they will need to log out and back into the system before they will see the changes.

 The different lists of items the API can download depend on the configuration of Boards and their Cards.
 You can filter any Card to have it display only those items you would like to have downloaded when that list is called from the API.

 Each Card has a unique identifying number - that anyone with the API Administrator permission can access - which API Admins can use in their call to the API, telling the system which list to download.